Find

 (Required)

-True - if the string found or
+• True – if the exact string is found

-False - if the string not found
+• True – if the string (with wildcard pattern) is found

 Last updated